FluxML/Flux.jl/docs/src/index.md

 The [quick start](@ref man-quickstart) page trains a simple neural network.

-This rest of this documentation provides a from-scratch introduction to Flux's take on models and how they work, starting with [fitting a line](@ref man-overview).
+This rest of the **guide** provides a from-scratch introduction to Flux's take on models and how they work, starting with [fitting a line](@ref man-overview).
 Once you understand these docs, congratulations, you also understand [Flux's source code](https://github.com/FluxML/Flux.jl), which is intended to be concise, legible and a good reference for more advanced concepts.

-Sections with 📚 contain API listings.
+The **reference** section contains API listings.
 The same text is avalable at the Julia prompt, by typing for example `?gpu`.

-If you just want to get started writing models, the [model zoo](https://github.com/FluxML/model-zoo/) gives good starting points for many common ones.
+There are some **tutorials** about building particular models.
+The **[model zoo](https://github.com/FluxML/model-zoo/)** has starting points for many other common ones.
+And finally, the **[ecosystem page](ecosystem.md)** lists packages which define Flux models.

 ## Community